gvwilson/sdxpy/src/bonus/index.md

 [% inc file="stmt.py" keep="if" %]

 As we said in [%x func %],
-this is called [%i "lazy evaluation" %]lazy evaluation[%/i%] to distinguish it from the more usual [%i "eager evaluation" %]eager evaluation[%/i%] that evaluates everything up front.
+this is called [%i "lazy evaluation" %] to distinguish it from the more usual [%i "eager evaluation" %] that evaluates everything up front.
 `do_if` only evaluates what it absolutely needs to;
 most languages do this so that we can safely write things like: